Personal profile

 Sign on Screen: Language, Culture and Power in Sign Language Cinemas (Australian Research Council Discovery Early Career Researcher Award [DECRA, DE230100070], 2023-2026)

 Fragile yet forceful, macho yet transgressive, Jacques Audiard's films portray disabled, marginalised or otherwise non-normative bodies in constant states of crisis and transformation.
-Jacques Audiard is the first book on the cinema of one of the most important French directors working today.
+Jacques Audiard is the first book on the cinema of one of the most influential French directors working today.
 It studies Audiard's screenwriting background, his collaborative practices and his use of genre motifs alongside his reputation as a celebrated French auteur.
 Using the motif of border-crossing – both physical and symbolic – the book explores how Audiard's films construct and transcend boundaries of many forms.
 With chapters focusing first on the representation of the physical body, then on French society and finally on broader transnational contexts, it reveals how Audiard's cinema occupies a space both within and beyond the imaginary of French cinema.

 Decentring France: Multilingualism and Power in Contemporary French Cinema (Manchester University Press 2017)